amirongit/notecode/UnitTestingPrinciplesPractices&Patterns.md

 - uses test doubles to verify communications between SUT & its dependencies
 ### Comparing The Three Styles Of Unit Testing
 #### Comparing The Styles Using The Metrics Of Protection Against Regressions & Fast Feedback
-- extreme cases of communication based style may violate "protection against regressions" attribute by exercising little amounts of code
+- extreme cases of communication based style may violate protection against regressions attribute by exercising little amounts of code
-- if no out of process dependencies is used by SUT, all styles score the same for "fast feedback" attribute
+- if no out of process dependencies is used by SUT, all styles score the same for fast feedback attribute
 #### Comparing The Styles Using The Metric Of Resistance To Refactoring
 - test cases of output based style are only coupled to SUT itself & its output, thus, scoring highest
 - state based test cases are more prone to false positives by also being coupled to state of SUT, covering larger API surface, scoring second best